cloudteck02/flexile/README.md

 **Resolution:** Re-running `bin/dev` resolved it but data wasn't seeded properly, so had to run `db:reset`

-Likely caused by rails attempting to connect before Redis had fully started.
+Likely caused by Rails attempting to connect before Redis had fully started.

 ## Testing